Lesson Pack Volume 14 |

 Key of E, standard tuning.

-A lengthy instrumental (5 verses) and a great library of licks in this popular key.
+A lengthy and moody instrumental (5 verses) and a great library of licks in this popular key.
 Based on a performance by German jazz musician Oscar Klein.

 2- You Don't Have To Go